NatePad/SERN-Auth-Template/README.md

 The live app is hosted by Heroku at [sern-auth-template.herokuapp.com](https://sern-auth-template.herokuapp.com/).

-## Work in Progress, MVP Goals:

-* ✔️ Front end input validation
-* ✔️ Back end data validation
-* ✔️ New user registration functionality
-* ✔️ Sign In functionality
-* ✔️ Sign Out functionality
-* ✔️ A UserState Context
-* ❌ A ProtectedRoute React component

 ## Description:

 This template uses the **MVC** design pattern.

 The user table uses an **unsigned** auto-incremented primary key.
 This primary key is used to generate an authentication cookie via [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
 This cookie is checked when accessing the site so that returning users don't need to log in again.
-This state of this asynchronous authentication check is saved via React Use Context in order to prevent unnecessary API calls.
+This state of this asynchronous authentication check is saved via React Use Context in order to prevent unnecessary API calls on route changes.

 **Data validation** happens on both the front end in `/client/utils/inputValidator.js` for **good UX** and on the back end in `/middleware/inputValidator.js` to ensure **clean data**.
 Unique usernames and email addresses are verified with user friendly messages.